 Another invention that was first created in Spain was the stapler.
 It was designed in Basque for Louis XV in the 18th century.

 Furthermore, the first version of the modern cigarette was developed in Spain in the first half of the 17th century.

-Some other inventions we owe to Spain are the lollipop, table football, the eyeglasses, and the Gregorian calendar.
+Some other things we owe to Spain are eating lollipops, playing table football, wearing eyeglasses, and the Gregorian calendar.

 Finally, if you’re wondering who invented hot chocolate, it was also the Spanish.
 The world’s first hot chocolate was created in Spain when general Cortez brought cocoa beans to Spain.

 Even though it’s generally accepted that Coca Cola was first made in Atlanta in 1886, there’s a small village near Valencia under the name Aielo de Malferit which claims that Coke was created here years before reaching the United States.
 There is some evidence that a drink under the name Nuez de Kola Coca was produced in Aielo de Malferit.
 According to several local sources, the owner of Destilerias Ayelo was marketing the drink at a fair in the US where he sold the recipe.

 You probably know about Don Quixote (1605).
 It’s one of the most famous novels of all time and one of the greatest literary achievements of its time.
 However, what you might not know is that this was the first modern novel.